Six Pack Abs Workout For Upper and Lower Abs

 Technically, no. When you are performing ab exercises, your entire core will be engaged.
 However, you can certainly emphasize the lower abs.

-So, while it’s not actually “isolation”, it is as good as it.
-This is why we can say “lower ab exercises” and “upper ab exercises” because they essentially isolate the areas through specific movements, which we will now get into.
+So, while it’s not actually “isolation,” it is as good as it sounds.
+We can say “lower ab exercises” and “upper ab exercises” because they essentially isolate the areas through specific movements, which we will now discuss.

 How Do You Target The Lower Abs?

-The rectus abdominis’ main jobs are flexion of the torso, which means forward bending (bringing your chest toward your hips), and flexion of the hips, which essentially means to bring your pelvic bone/hips upward.
+The rectus abdominals’ primary jobs are flexion of the torso, which means forward bending (bringing your chest toward your hips), and flexion of the hips, which essentially means bringing your pelvic bone/hips upward.

 So, to target your lower abs, think of movements that bring your thighs toward your core.